mafintosh/cable/README.md

 # Cable

-Cable is a fast and simple binary request/response protocol over a binary stream in Node.js with pipelining support.
+Cable is a fast and simple binary request/response protocol stream for Node.js.
+It features an easy to use api, pipelining and optional encodings.
 It's available through npm:

 	npm install cable